mpaluchowski/cycling.paluchowski.com/content/races/iron-dragon-2017/recap.md

 ## Conditions

-I couldn't warm up propertly because the organizers scheduled the technical briefing for 11:20, then *delayed* it to 11:30.
+I couldn't warm up properly because the organizers scheduled the technical briefing for 11:20, then *delayed* it to 11:30.
 It took only 10 minutes, but even so, I barely had time to put on my wetsuit, then reach the warm-up area, when the organizers called for everyone to leave the water.

 * Dry weather throughout the course, very warm in the morning, up to 27C, later partially clouded and warm at 23C.
 Little to no wind.
 * Cool water at 20C.
 No waves.
 Good visibility of buoys and landmarks while swimming.